 The Global Fund supports programs run by local experts in countries and communities most in need.
 Since 2002, the Global Fund has worked in partnership with national governments, civil society, the private sector and people affected by HIV, TB and malaria to achieve:

-- A decline of one-third in the number of people dying from HIV, TB and malaria since 2002, in countries where the Global Fund invests
+- A decline of nearly 50% in the number of people dying from HIV, TB and malaria since 2002, in countries where the Global Fund invests

 Global Partnership for Education